Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Details and additional results on image editing

 \subsection{Trade-off effect of self-attention replacement in P2P and P2P-HRV}

-While P2P primarily focuses on cross-attention~(CA) map replacement, it also shows that adjusting the self-attention~(SA) replacement rates can enhance structural preservation.
-SA replacement involves substituting the SA maps of the edited images with those of the source images during the initial generation timesteps.
-Increasing these rates improves structural preservation but can negatively impact image-text alignment.
-This trade-off effect can be found in Figure~\ref{fig:appendix_sa_injection_rate}, where both P2P and P2P-HRV are tested in \emph{Color} editing benchmark with varying SA replacement rates.
-In this figure, BG-DINO measures structural preservation, while the CLIP image-text similarity measures image-text alignment.
+While P2P primarily focuses on cross-attention~(CA) map replacement, it also shows that adjusting the self-attention~(SA) replacement rates can enhance structure preservation.
+The SA replacement rate determines the initial timesteps during which the SA maps of the edited images are replaced with those of the source images.
+Higher replacement rates enhance structure preservation by incorporating more structural information from the source images but can reduce image-text alignment due to the increased reliance on source image data.
+This trade-off effect is illustrated in Figure~\ref{fig:appendix_sa_injection_rate}, where both P2P and P2P-HRV are evaluated in \emph{Color} editing benchmark with varying SA replacement rates.
+In this figure, BG-DINO measures structure preservation, while the CLIP image-text similarity measures image-text alignment.
 Notably, P2P-HRV consistently achieves significantly higher image-text alignment across all SA replacement rates compared to P2P.
 This result shows clear Pareto-optimal improvements of P2P-HRV over P2P.
 For all editing benchmarks in this paper, we use an SA replacement rate of 0.4 for P2P and 0.9 for P2P-HRV, as both provide a balanced trade-off between the two metrics.
 Examples of images generated with varying SA replacement rates are shown in Figures~\ref{fig:appendix_analysis_on_self_attention_replacement_1} and ~\ref{fig:appendix_analysis_on_self_attention_replacement_2}.